 I see this all the time.

-When I hear executives claim they do not have a fraud problem, my knee jerk reaction is – “Yes you do”.
-Merely saying you do not have a fraud problem almost always indicates a lack of awareness of fraud which is pervasive in every aspect of business.
+When I hear executives claim they do not have a fraud problem, my knee-jerk reaction response is – “Yes you do”.
+Merely saying you do not have a fraud problem almost always indicates a lack of awareness of fraud which is pervasive in every aspect of a business.

 Let’s look at the mortgage industry for example, and let’s look at this chart below.
 From 2004 to 2006, I spent every waking hour trying to convince mortgage lenders that fraud existed.
 That fraud mattered.

 But it was a tough sell.
 Most lenders told me fraud was inconsequential.
 They told me when it happened it didn’t matter because borrowers would pay anyway so they could stay in the home.

 Boy were they wrong.
 In fact, mortgage fraud was cited by many industry leaders as the primary reason the industry collapsed.

 This chart shows the lag between suspicious activity and when it actually gets reported.
 In this case, it took mortgage lenders almost 4 years to fully recognize fraud.

 That ghost they had ignored came back to scare them.

 First Party Fraud is the Perpetual Ghost Across Industries